CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 Verify that the final dataset meets configured receiver expectations prior to dispatch.

+### Shared Components
+To facilitate reuse and extensibility, a new setting type `validationProfile` shall be created representing a type of validation, the validations to perform, and any applicable configuration parameters.
+This setting is reusable because senders and receivers can only be set up to receive one format at a time, so there should not be confusion over which validationProfile pertains to which format.

+#### Prototype Objects
+A factory/builder shall consume the validationProfile setting and produce reusable, cached validation objects (i.e. instance of configured FhirValidator in a wrapper/interface) that can be used to validate FHIR data.

 #### Actions Upon Validation Failure
 When a message fails validation, validation errors should show up in:
 - The submission history API